kubevious/kubevious/docs/rules-engine.md

 ```

 ### Traversing Hierarchy
-Rules engine allows breadth-first tree traversal by specifying layers of interest.
+The rules engine allows breadth-first tree traversal by specifying layers of interest.
 Followed by the **select** statement, the **child** and **descendant** indicate which items to visit during the subsequent pass.

 Lets consider following example below:
 ```js